AnanyaRahaman/LLMs_SQL_Understading/README.md

    - **Example**:
      ```sql
      -- Original Query
-     SELECT employee_id, name, department, salary
+     SELECT objID
-     FROM employees
+     FROM PhotoObj
-     WHERE department = 'Sales' OR salary > 50000;
+     WHERE ra < 180 OR ra > 185;

      -- Equivalent Query
-     SELECT employee_id, name, department, salary
+     SELECT objID
-     FROM employees
+     FROM PhotoObj
-     WHERE department = 'Sales'
+     WHERE ra < 180
      UNION
-     SELECT employee_id, name, department, salary
+     SELECT objID
-     FROM employees
+     FROM PhotoObj
-     WHERE salary > 50000;
+     WHERE ra > 185;

      ```

 7. **Using EXISTS** ("Condition_EXISTs")